 We see that a lot of users that weren’t familiar with the programs went through a lot of the program to try and figure out what was where in order to get the tasks done.
 Through these interactions with the programs, some participants looked at the programs differently and got a different feel for it which might have caused there to be different satisfaction levels.

-In the study we get to see that ITunes and Spotify were probably seen as the best options in between the test studies as well as the most satisfactory.
-ITunes maybe gets a bit over the lead here where there are more people that have used ITunes because it is a little more popular.
+In the study we get to see that iTunes and Spotify were probably seen as the best options in between the test studies as well as the most satisfactory. iTunes maybe gets a bit over the lead here where there are more people that have used iTunes because it is a little more popular.
 Google Music isn’t really seen as that great because of the fact that it is different.
 Google Music is a cloud program instead of an application program which made it difficult for people to understand it and therefore not like it as much as the others.